The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: What is Superdeterminism?

-which is violated by superdeterministic models.
-In this way we can easily define SD as \begin{definition} Superdeterminism is a certain class of local hidden-variable deterministic interpretations (or extensions) of quantum mechanics, whose primary feature is the treatment of the measurement settings $a$ and $b$ as statistical parameters and the previous violation of the no-conspiracies assumption. \end{definition} Many advocates of superdeterminism argue that this approach could represent a theory more fundamental than quantum mechanics.
-Some \cite{Andreoletti2022} suggest that elements of this theory might find full justification only within a hypothetical Theory of Everything (ToE).
-In this sense, objections to superdeterminism may not take the form of definitive refutations.
-Instead, they will, if anything, focus---as seen \textit{supra}---on highlighting the risks or ambiguities of such an approach \cite{Laudisa2019}.
+\begin{definition} Superdeterminism is a class of local hidden-variable deterministic interpretations (or extensions) of quantum mechanics whose primary feature is the treatment of measurement settings $a$ and $b$ as statistical parameters, and the concomitant violation of the no-conspiracies assumption. \end{definition}